 How many business owners have thought: “I want my brand to be very bland so that my company is indistinguishable from anyone else!”

-New business owners have sticker shock when they think about how much a logo design costs.
+Entrepreneurs starting a business have sticker shock when they think about how much a logo design costs.
 They often incorrectly believe that a good logo will cost thousands or tens of thousands of dollars.

 As a result, they sometimes buy pre-made logos in an online logo store or try a do-it-yourself approach.